avajs/typescript/README.md

 Adds rudimentary [TypeScript](https://www.typescriptlang.org/) support to [AVA](https://avajs.dev).

 This is designed to work for projects that precompile their TypeScript code, including tests.
-It allows AVA to load the resulting JavaScript, while configuring AVA to use the TypeScript files.
+It allows AVA to load the resulting JavaScript, while configuring AVA to use the TypeScript paths.

 In other words, say you have a test file at `src/test.ts`.
 You've configured TypeScript to output to `build/`.
 Using `@ava/typescript` you can run the `build/test.js` file using `npx ava src/test.ts`.
 AVA won't pick up any of the JavaScript files present in the `build/` directory, unless they have a TypeScript counterpart in `src/`.